Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 Learn What Converters and Inverters Actually Do for You

+A new RV owner may not know what the converter and inverter in their RV actually do.
 As long as everything in the RV operates for them, they are quite happy to just have fun and never take even a moment to think about how all of the electrical equipment in their RV actually works.

 In this two-part article, first I'll describe the converter, which was introduced first as standard equipment on an RV, and then the inverter.